Contents

 Background worker

-The sweeps that run off the request path — payouts, subscriptions, fee realization, checkpoints, and the outbox/inbox relay.
+The sweeps that run off the request path: payouts, subscriptions, fee realization, checkpoints, the outbox/inbox relay, and the lifecycle jobs — accrual drain, re-proof, orphans, archive, and retention.

 The synchronous core posts to the ledger and returns an Outcome on the request path.
 But plenty of work outlives a single request.